 - sell across multiple platforms with one Ecwid account

-💡Consider making small changes to your profile during the holidays.
+💡Consider making changes to your profile during the holidays.
 For example, upload a picture with a festive mood as an avatar on Instagram or Facebook shop.
 If Meta does not allow Shops in your country, use Linkup — a tool for creating landing pages that showcasing all your links in one place through clickable buttons or icons.
 Basically, you can add links to buy products right in your Instagram or Facebook profiles.

 And don’t forget to share your social media links on your storefront, so that your site visitors can follow you on social networks and learn about upcoming sales.

 Combine different ways to communicate with your followers to create a compelling sales-driven account, as Indaba shop does with their Instagram:

 📖 To really boost your social media appearance, read this detailed blog post about social media and how to use it as a business tool.